 Short Biography of Leonardo da Vinci

-Leonardo was born as illegitimate son of a Florentine noble and peasant woman Leonardo grew up in Vinci, Italy.
-In his formative years he developed a love of nature and from an early age displayed his remarkable talents and capacities.
+Leonardo was born an illegitimate son of a Florentine noble and peasant woman and grew up in Vinci, Italy.
+In his formative years he developed a love of nature and from an early age displayed his remarkable academic and artistic talents and capacities.

 In 1466 he moved to Florence where he entered the workshop of Verrocchio.
 His early style reflected his teacher, but he soon developed an artistic sense which went far beyond his teachers rigid style.
 His first work of great significance was the “Adoration of the Magi” commissioned by monks of San Donato a Scopeto.
 Although unfinished, the work was a masterpiece and introduced several new ideas.
 In particular he introduced the themes of movement and drama.
 He also pioneered the use of Chiaroscuro.
 This is the technique of defining forms through the contrast of light and shadow.
 This would be later used to great effect in the Mona Lisa.

 In 1482 Leonardo went to the court of Ludovico Sforza for 16 years in Milan.
 Here he continued painting and also branched out into other interest such as engineering and anatomy.
 During this period he painted the famous “Madonna on the Rocks” and also “the Last Supper” This has been described as one of the greatest spiritual paintings.
 With Christ at the centre of the picture it embodies great feeling and action as Christ is about to announce his imminent betrayal.
 Unfortunately over the time the quality of the original painting has deteriorated despite frequent restoration attempts.